wp-plugins/wordpress-bootstrap-css/readme.txt

 * Currently in Beta - upgrade at your own risk or to help us find bugs.

-Beta Notes and Issues:
+**Beta Notes and Issues:**

+**Beta2**
+*	Shortcodes TBS_BUTTON, TBS_LABEL, TBS_ALERT have been adapted for Twitter Bootstrap v2.0.
+Notes to follow.
+*	Discovered Javascript incompatibility with DIGG DIGG plugin + Twitter Bootstrap Javascript libraries.
+Nothing I can fix with this plugin.
+**Beta1**
 *	"Twitter Legacy" = Twitter Bootstrap Library version 1.4.0
 *	"Twitter" = Twitter Bootstrap Library version 2.0.0
-*	When you upgrade, you will be set to "Twitter Legacy".
-To use version 2.0.0, you must select "Twitter"
+*	When you upgrade, you will be set to "Twitter Legacy" if you were on Twitter 1.4.0.
+To use version 2.0.0, you must manually select "Twitter"
 *	Existing Shortcodes MAY NOT WORK with, and have not been tested against, version 2.0.0.
 If you need your shortcodes, stick with "Twitter Legacy".
 *	New Shortcode added for version 2.0: [TBS_TOOLTIP].
 This replaces [TBS_TWIPSY] in version 1.4.0.
-You cannot use one shortcode with the other version.
+You can still use [TBS_TWIPSY] for now and the software will attempt to correct

 **End Beta Notes**

-We love Twitter Bootstrap at [Host Like Toast](http://www.hostliketoast.com/ "Host Like Toast: Managed Wordpress Hosting").
+We love to use Twitter Bootstrap at [Host Like Toast](http://www.hostliketoast.com/ "Host Like Toast: Managed Wordpress Hosting").

-We wanted a way to link the latest bootstrap CSS and Javascript to all pages, regardless of the Wordpress Theme.
+We wanted a way to quickly link the latest bootstrap CSS and Javascript to all pages, regardless of the Wordpress Theme.

 Now you can!